axelboc/taekwon/README.md

 ### Network and environment configuration

 In the [Take it for a spin!](#take-it-for-a-spin!) section, you accessed the system through [http://localhost](http://localhost).
 This was very convenient to get up and running quickly and test Taekwon on your local machine, but now we need the system to run over a Wi-Fi network.
-Setting up the network and getting the devices to communciate with the server is not trivial.
-Hopefully the instructions below are suffiently vulgarised, but if you don't know anything at all about computer networks, you may need the help of someone who does.
+Setting up the network and getting the devices to communicate with the server is not trivial.
+Hopefully the instructions below are sufficiently vulgarised, but if you don't know anything at all about computer networks, you may need the help of someone who does.

 #### Set up a local Wi-Fi network

-First, let's access the router's adminsitration interface:
+First, let's access the router's administration interface:

 1. Connect the router to your computer with an Ethernet cable (one is usually provided when you buy a new router).
 Note that you don't need to connect the router to the Internet.
 2. Open a web browser and visit [http://192.168.1.1](http://192.168.1.1) (the URL may be different, check the router's documentation).